-Page 3 of 3 - Seth Maness and Kevin Siegrist each threw a scoreless inning before Trevor Rosenthal coughed up the lead in the eighth.
+Seth Maness and Kevin Siegrist each threw a scoreless inning before Trevor Rosenthal coughed up the lead in the eighth.
 Michael Blazek didn’t fare any better in the ninth.
 He walked one, hit one, and allowed two hits as the Cubs plated a much needed insurance run.

 “It was a tough assignment,” Matheny said. “(Blazek) has had some good outings.
 It’s the same deal, controlling the strike zone and controlling the counts.”

 St. Louis finished with nine hits, eight of which came from four batters.
 Carpenter and Beltran were both 2-for-4 while Rob Johnson and Holliday were both 2-for-3.

 Rosenthal did not hang around to talk after the loss.

 The Cardinals will try to avoid the sweep this afternoon when St. Louis host the Cubs in the series finale.